Emry Arthur: Recording career

 In 1929, Emry's marriage broke up.
 Abandoning everything, he moved to Wisconsin, where he secured contacts with Paramount Records as a singer, and with their parent Wisconsin Chair Company as a factory hand.
 As before, he recorded a mixture of solos (including a second version of I Am A Man Of Constant Sorrow) and vocal duets.
 But now his singing partner was Della Hatfield, who became his second wife.
 They continued to record for Paramount until the near collapse of the recording industry in 1931.

 Also in 1929, Arthur was involved with William Myers, a songwriter in Richlands, Virginia.
 Previously, Myers had posted his songs to singers he admired, including Mississippi John Hurt and Dock Boggs.
 Now he decided to start a record label, named Lonesome Ace.
 This folded after three recordings: one by Arthur and two by Boggs with Arthur accompanying.

 In 1935, the recording industry had recovered somewhat, and Emry recorded a final session with Decca Records.

+Later life and death

 At some point, Emry and Della moved back to Indianapolis, where they lived for the rest of their lives, about which nothing is known.
 Emry Arthur died in 1967, survived by Della for almost four decades.

 Old Homestead Records collected some of Arthur's recordings on I Am a Man of Constant Sorrow in 1987.